eantonini/Power_density_of_large_wind_farms/README.md

 Enrico G.A.
 Antonini, Ken Caldeira, "Atmospheric pressure gradients and Coriolis forces provide geophysical limits to power density of large wind farms", Applied Energy, in press.

+If you need a copy of the paper, please email me at eantonini@carnegiescience.edu

 ## Downloading WRF

 WRF 4.2.1 can be downloaded from https://github.com/wrf-model/WRF/releases/tag/v4.2.1